James4Ever0/openmule/README.md

 ---

 pay for minimum wage per minute in process of work, place payment milestones between work stages, to ensure satisfaction

+---

+one can install the client on a brand new computer without personal data, without virtualization